javidjamae/ai-portfolio/coffee-gpt/README.md

 [CoffeeGPT Screenshots](https://photos.app.goo.gl/vWD6uxZYsu62DUXn8)

-### Project Features
+## Project Features
 - **AI-Driven Personalization**: Harnessed cutting-edge AI to craft personalized images, placing users in imaginative coffee-related settings.
-- **Seamless Email Campaigns**: Integrated with Beehiiv to automate the dispatch of weekly email newsletters featuring these tailored images, enhancing customer engagement.
+- **Seamless Email Campaigns**: Integrated with Sendgrid to automate the dispatch of weekly email newsletters featuring these tailored images, enhancing customer engagement.
 - **Platform Synergy**: Enabled user image library linkage through secure integration via APIs to the proprietary Conjure platform, enriching the personalization aspect of the service.
 - **Cloud-Based Scalability**: Developed robust APIs and batch processing jobs within Vercel and DigitalOcean cloud environments to adapt flexibly to an expanding user base.

-### Technical Contributions
+## Technical Contributions
 - **Cloud Infrastructure Architecture**: Spearheaded the design of a scalable, AWS-backed infrastructure, ensuring high availability and system robustness.
-- **API-Centric Development**: Crafted a suite of RESTful APIs, streamlining integration with external services like Beehive email automation and Conjure’s image library.
+- **API-Centric Development**: Crafted a suite of RESTful APIs, streamlining integration with external services like Sendgrid email automation and Conjure’s image library.
 - **Image Generation Pipeline**: Orchestrated the exploratory phase, determining the feasibility and methodology for generating high-fidelity photorealistic images.
 - **User Preference Management**: Implemented comprehensive opt-in and opt-out workflows, providing users with control over their engagement levels.
 - **Security & Testing Protocols**: Established security measures for APIs and formulated a testing strategy within a dedicated staging environment.

-### Technologies
+## Technologies

 The CoffeeGPT project involved strategic choices in technology to meet the specific requirements: